It4innovations/HyperLoom/doc/source/client-py.rst

 +++++++++++++++++++++++++++++++

 Futures can be also used as input for tasks.
-This allows to use a gradual submitting, i.e. loom may already computes some part of the computation while the remaining plan is still composed.
+This allows to use a gradual submitting, i.e. HyperLoom may already computes some part of the computation while the remaining plan is still composed.

 .. code-block:: python